demisto/content/Packs/CheckpointFirewall/Playbooks/Checkpoint_-_Block_IP_-_Append_Group_README.md

-This playbook will use an object group in order to block IPs.
+This playbook uses an object group in order to block IPs.
-The playbook receives malicious IP addresses as inputs, checks if the object group exists (and if not will create one), and will append the related IPs in that object.
+The playbook receives malicious IP addresses as inputs, checks if the object group exists (if not, the object group is created), and  appends the related IPs to that object.
-Please remember to assign the appended group to a rule in your FW policy.
-If not, you can use the `rule_name` and the playbook will create for this one.
+If you have not assigned the appended group to a rule in your firewall policy, you can use `rule_name` and the playbook creates a new rule.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.